ufobat/p5-AnyEvent-HTTPD-Router/README.md

             $req->respond( [ 404, 'not found', {}, '' ] );
         });

-    This is excatly what you get if you specify `auto_respond_404` at the constructor.
+    This is exactly what you get if you specify `auto_respond_404` at the constructor.

 - See ["EVENTS" in AnyEvent::HTTPD](https://metacpan.org/pod/AnyEvent::HTTPD#EVENTS)